Mental Wellbeing

 If you're going through a busy time and it's causing you to feel down, creating a 'to do' list is a great way to make sure you get everything done in time, have a clearer head - being able to cross each task off is also a great way to boost your mood.

-Young people should be getting at least 1-hours exercise per day and this is really important as it has so many benefits, such as:
+Young people should get at least 1-hours exercise everyday and this is really important because it has so many benefits, including:

-Find out more: about how much physical exercise you should be doing and how you get moving.
+Instant Expert: Find out more about how much physical exercise you should be getting and ways to get moving.

 This short video offers some more simple ways that you can stay mentally healthy.